-This value is appended to the domain you entered when enabling communities to create a unique URL for this community.
-For example, if your domain is UniversalTelco.force.com and you're creating a customer community, you can designate the URL as UniversalTelco.force.com/customers.
+This name is appended to the Communities domain that you created when you enabled communities for this org.
+For example, if your Communities domain name is UniversalTelco.force.com and you're creating a customer community, you can enter customers to create the unique URL UniversalTelco.force.com/customers.

-Note: You can create one community in your organization that doesn't have a custom URL.
+Note: You can create one community that doesn't have a custom URL.

-You can change your community name and URL after the community is activated, but users won't be redirected to the new URL.
-If these changes are necessary, be sure to inform your community members before changing it.
+You can change your community name and URL after the community is activated, but users aren't redirected to the new URL.
+So be sure to inform your community members before changing the name or URL.

-8. Click Create.
+7. Click Create.

 The community is created in Preview status.
-Now you're ready to build and customize, or manage and moderate your community.
+Now you're ready to build and customize or manage and moderate your community.

-When you create a community, default pages for login, self-registration, change password, forgot password, and your home page are set based on your community template.
-You can customize or change these default pages at any time in Community Management or Community Workspaces.
+When you create a community, Salesforce supplies default pages for login, self-registration, change password, forgot password, and your home page.
+These pages are based on which template you use to create your community.
+You can customize these default pages at any time in the Login & Registration page of the Administration workspace.

-(1) Important: After you create a community, your profile is automatically added to the list of profiles that have access.
-As a result, all users with this profile can log in to the community once it's Active.
-If you don't want all users with your profile to have access to the community, remove the profile and give yourself access through a different profile or permission set.
+() Important: After you create a community, your profile is added to the list of profiles that have access to the community.
+Then all users with this profile can log in to the community after it's active.
+If you don't want all users with your profile to have access to the community, remove the profile, and give yourself access through a different profile or permission set.
+Then create a profile specifically for your community users.